 Figure 3.
-Top: Urban heat map showing hot areas (light purple circles) and cool areas (black circles) in central and eastern Ottawa (July 18, 2019, Environment and Climate Change Canada).
-Bottom: Tree canopy cover showing corresponding absence of trees (light purple circles) and presence of trees (black circles) (2017, University of Vermont).
+Top: Urban heat map showing hot areas (purple circles) and cool areas (black circles) (July 18, 2019, Environment and Climate Change Canada).
+Bottom: Tree canopy cover showing corresponding absence of trees (purple circles) and presence of trees (black circles) (2017, University of Vermont).

-Tree Species Diversity
+Lack of Tree Species Diversity

-Biodiversity is inextricably linked to the resilience of ecosystems, and reliance on a few species is risky.
+Reliance on a few species is risky.
 A lack of species diversity leaves the urban forest more vulnerable to threats from pests, disease and stress due to climate change.
 Typical urban forests and streetscapes, including those of the National Capital Region, are still dominated by a few individual species and cultivars; most neighbourhoods are now dominated by the Aceraceae (maple) family.
 Having an insufficiently diverse species profile creates the potential for widespread and rapid tree mortality which may occur in the event of the introduction of a destructive pest or disease (e.g. Dutch elm disease and emerald ash borer).
 Although species diversity is important, diversity at the genus or family level can be more important in reducing the vulnerability to pests and diseases.
-A common rule for achieving a target diversity level suggests planting no more than 10 percent of any species, 20 percent of any genus or 30 percent of any family26 within an area.
+A common rule of thumb for achieving a target diversity level suggests planting no more than 10 percent of any species, 20 percent of any genus or 30 percent of any family24 within an area.
 Although some data about the species diversity of the NCC's urban tree population exist, a robust inventory of species diversity has not yet been developed.

 Figure 4.
 "Richard's Rule" on tree age diversity.
-Using size (diameter at breast height, or DBH) as a proxy for age, the 40:30:20:10 guideline suggests urban tree populations should have the distribution shown here.
-Source: Diamond Head Consulting Age and size diversity are important for maintaining a relatively stable forest population over time - a uniform age profile makes it likely that many trees will decline and die at the same time.
+Using size as a proxy for age, the 40:30:20:10 guideline suggests urban tree populations should have the distribution shown here.

+Age and size diversity are important for maintaining a relatively stable forest population over time - a uniform age profile makes it likely that many trees will decline and die at the same time.
 An aging tree population requires increasing resources to manage and sustain.
+Over time, the environmental value of urban trees diminishes, and they become hazardous to people using the NCC's public spaces.
 A high proportion of over-mature trees carries an element of public risk and cost, and must be managed accordingly.
-Using size as a proxy for age, the 40:30:20:10 guideline27 suggests urban tree populations should have the distribution shown in Figure 4.
+Using size as a proxy for age, the 40:30:20:10 guideline25 suggests urban tree populations should have the distribution shown in Figure 4.
 As is the case with data about species diversity, some data about the age diversity of the NCC's urban tree population do exist.
 However, a solid inventory of tree ages and sizes has yet to be developed.

 Genetic diversity is also important for having resilient individuals in the tree population, and for genetic conservation of diversity within tree species.
 The genetic diversity of the NCC's urban tree population is unknown.
-However, it is potentially declining in urban areas, because modern nursery practices rely on industrialscale production of clonal trees.
+However, it is potentially declining in urban areas, because modern nursery practices rely on industrial-scale production of clonal trees.
 As cloned trees are genetically identical, stands of clones are highly vulnerable to threats from insects and disease.
 Also, the selection of clones from the same climate zone further increases vulnerability.
 Climate change will alter local growing conditions, and sourcing seeds from more southern regions could be one adaptation strategy.
-Increasing genetic diversity within the NCC's urban and rural green spaces and forests over the long term will need to be coordinated with the nursery industry that supplies the tree stock.
+Increasing genetic diversity within the NCC's urban green spaces and forests over the long term will need to be coordinated with the nursery industry that supplies the tree stock.